Alchemist-X/howcryptoworksbook/Chapter_15_Prediction_Markets.md

 ## Section III: The Early Failures

+To understand why pragmatism on user experience, liquidity, and resolution mechanisms became decisive, consider the first wave of decentralized platforms.
 The advantages of decentralized prediction markets (transparency, censorship resistance, and global liquidity) motivated significant investment and development in the mid-2010s, with **Gnosis** and **Augur** emerging as the most prominent attempts to build this infrastructure.
 Both projects raised substantial funding and generated considerable excitement, yet neither achieved meaningful adoption.
 Understanding their failures reveals the challenges that later platforms would need to overcome.

 Gnosis, launched in 2017 after raising $12.5 million in one of the fastest ICOs in history (12 minutes), suffered from a classic case of premature optimization.
 The platform was technically sophisticated, featuring complex market-making algorithms and a dual-token system (GNO and OWL tokens), but this complexity created barriers for ordinary users.
 The interface was confusing, the market creation process was cumbersome, and the economic model was difficult to understand.